Fields' day: No. 3 Ohio State routs No. 2 Clemson 49-28 - WHIZ News

 THE TAKEAWAY

-Ohio State: Sermon followed up his school-record 331-yard rushing Big Ten championship game with 193 on he ground and another 61 receiving.
-The Oklahoma transfer is having late-season breakout similar to Ezekiel Elliott’s in 2014.
+Ohio State: Sermon followed up his school-record 331 yards rushing in the Big Ten championship game with 193 on the ground and another 61 receiving.
+The Oklahoma transfer is having a late-season breakout similar to Ezekiel Elliott’s in 2014.

 Only a few thousand fans were permitted in the Superdome because of COVID-19 restrictions.
 The thousand or so on the Buckeyes’ side of the field derisively chanted “Daaa-boooo!
 Daaa-boooo!” as the clock wound down on Clemson’s season.